tableau/connector-plugin-sdk/docs/api-reference.md

 ### connection-properties

 Similar to connection-builder but is used to build the JDBC properties file.
-For JDBC Connection URL only, it is required that connection-properties contain secure attributes such as username and password.
+For JDBC Connection URL, we require that connection-properties contain secure attributes such as username and password.

 **Type:** JavaScript